 - Using a potato masher or immersion blender, coarsely puree the filling leaving bits of potato and lima bean for texture.
 Set aside.

-- To the saucepan you set aside with half the onion: Add the oil, garlic, cumin, oregano and flour and cook over low heat for a minute or two.
+- SAUCE: To the saucepan you set aside with half the onion: Add the oil, garlic, cumin, oregano and flour and cook over low heat for a minute or two.
 Slowly add the chicken broth, stirring constantly.
 Add the chiles and simmer for 10 minutes on medium-low heat until the sauce is thickened.
 Adjust seasoning with salt and black pepper.

 - Using an immersion blender, process the sauce until smooth.

-- Preheat oven to 375 degrees.
+- TO FINISH: Preheat oven to 375 degrees.
 Spray a large baking dish with cooking spray.
 Spread approximately 1 cup of sauce over the bottom of baking dish.
 Working in batches, place 3-4 tortillas on a plate.
 Top with a damp paper towel.
 Place in the microwave and heat on high for 30-45 seconds.

 - Fill each tortilla with even amounts of the filling and roll up.
 Place on the sauce and keep rolling until all the filling is used.